104 322 096

 Click on the bibliography of site references, a photograph to enlarge it, or a blue hyperlink of interest & scroll down for details.

-with why Beaumaris Bay Fossil Site was put on
+with why Beaumaris Bay Fossil Site was on the

 the National Estate.
 The site and nearby sea are zoned